dgp1130/rules_prerender/README.md

     Consider adding it to your `~/.bashrc` so you don't have to remember to do this.

-Then running a `bazel test --config debug //path/to/pkg:target` for a WebDriver or Puppeteer test should open Chrome visually and give you an opportunity to debug and inspect the page.
+Then running a `bazel test //path/to/pkg:target --config debug` for a WebDriver test should open Chrome visually and give you an opportunity to debug and inspect the page.

 ### Mocking